 The basis for determining the results is the risk-free interest curve published by EIOPA.
 For the valuation of internal capital guarantees, a variety of possible capital market scenarios are also taken into account in the valuation.
-The model for generating economic scenarios was updated in 2019.
+The model for generating economic scenarios was updated in 2022, to also reflect the new funds with consideration of sustainability aspects.
 FWU Life Austria does not apply the following transitional measures: